Domestic Infant Adoption vs Foster to Adopt in Kansas

 Timeline

-One major difference between foster care vs. adoption in Kansas is that adopting through foster care can take years, while private domestic adoption through an agency like American Adoptions takes just 9-12 months.
+One major difference between foster care vs. adoption in Kansas is that adopting through foster care can take years, while private domestic adoption through an agency like American Adoptions takes jan average of 12 months.

 The reason that adoption through foster care takes so much longer is that the system is designed to help the children be reunited with their birth parents.
 Not every foster child is eligible to be adopted.
 Even children who cannot return to live with their birth parents may be ineligible for adoption until their birth parents’ parental rights are severed.